broadinstitute/terraform-shared/terraform-modules/github-runner/README.md

     google = google.broad-gotc-dev
   }

-  # Bucket names containing "google" are globally invalid,
-  # used by example here to avoid referencing any foreign data
+  # SA for both getting the Vault IDs below and for anything else needed
+  # within actions (including broadinstitute Docker)
+  service-account = "ci-non-prod@broad-gotc-dev.iam.gserviceaccount.com"

+  # Vault access both for getting the GitHub token below and for anything else
+  # needed within actions
   vault-role-id-path   = "gs://some-google-bucket/role-id"
   vault-secret-id-path = "gs://some-google-bucket/secret-id"

-  # A real value would need to have the token in a `token` field
+  # Needs to have the token in a `token` field and must at least grant
+  # admin access to the target repo
   github-personal-access-token-path = "secret/dsde/gotc/some/path"

+  # Must be within broadinstitute's org and should be private
   repo = "gotc-deploy"
-  service-account = "ci-non-prod@broad-gotc-dev.iam.gserviceaccount.com"
 }
 ```